orangecms/gobusybox/README.md

 have a go.mod that covers their commands.
 These are referred to as their respective [main module go.mod](https://golang.org/ref/mod); i.e. if you compiled `u-root/cmds/core/ls`, the main module go.mod would be `u-root/go.mod`.
-This matter because only the main module's `replace` and `exclude` directives are respected, and **gobusybox tries to merge each main module's `replace` and `exclude` directives**.
+This matters because only the main module's `replace` and `exclude` directives are respected, and **gobusybox tries to merge each main module's `replace` and `exclude` directives**.